disintar/toncli/src/toncli/projects/jetton_minter/README.md

   First type:`toncli build`
   However it makes sense to deploy only *jetton_minter*.
   Prior to deployment you need to check out *fift/minter_data.fif* and change all mock configuration values to your own liking.
-  There is nothing special in deploy command:
-  `toncli deploy -n testnet jetton_minter`.
+  To deploy run:`toncli deploy -n testnet jetton_minter`.

 ## Minting jettons